How to Fix 500 Internal Server Error on WordPress

 Alternatively, you can also change themes by editing the MySQL database via phpMyAdmin in the control panel.
 Here’s how to do it with the hPanel:

-Now, reload your site with the new theme and see if it fixed the errors!
+Now, reload your site with the new theme and see if it fixed the issue.

-A memory limitation or insufficient PHP value can be another reason behind the WordPress 500 internal server error as scripts and plugins require a certain amount of memory to work.
+A memory limit or insufficient PHP value can be another reason behind the issue in WordPress, as scripts and plugins require a certain amount of memory to work.

-To fix it, increase the PHP limit by editing the .htaccess file manually.
+To fix the memory limit, increase the PHP limit by editing the .htaccess file manually.
 Here are the lines that we recommend adding:

 php_value upload_max_filesize 128M php_value post_max_size 128M php_value max_execution_time 300 php_value max_input_time 300 php_value memory_limit 256M

 Once done, refresh your website.
-If the issue is related to insufficient PHP values, this solution will fix it.
+If your HTTP status code 500 is related to insufficient PHP values, this solution will fix the error.

 Some plugins and scripts require a specific PHP version to work properly.
-If the requirements are not met, the 500 Internal Server Error may appear.
+If the requirements are not met, the HTTP 500 Error may appear.